The Week Ahead - 1/12/24

 Flows/Positioning

-As I’ve noted weekly this year, very high levels of gamma acted as a market stabilizer for most of 2024 dampening volatility in both directions.
-When it fell below $2bn or so (as it did 7 weeks ago) we saw heightened volatility, and while it rarely was negative, that was associated with even higher volatility (which is what we saw 6 weeks ago (to the upside)).
-With gamma currently at the 9th %ile it is not providing much a stabilizing force leaving the markets freer to move around (meaning higher volatility).
+As I’ve noted weekly over the past year+, very high levels of gamma acted as a market stabilizer dampening volatility in both directions.
+When it’s fallen below $2bn or so we saw heightened volatility, and while it rarely was negative that was associated with even higher volatility.
+With gamma currently at the 21st %ile that is an improvement from the prior week, but still not providing much of a stabilizing force leaving the markets freer to move around (meaning higher volatility).

-BoA est's that risk parity strategies were sellers of equities and bonds again last week (particularly the latter), but they bought commodities the quickest in at least the last 3 years bringing allocations above equities.
-Bonds continue to be heavily overweighted but as I suggested 11 wks ago, given the increase in bond volatility, that has been narrowing (which is likely adding to the pressure on bonds).
+BoA est's that risk parity strategies were sellers of equities and bonds again last week, but they continue to add to commodities bringing allocations just above equities.
+Bonds continue to be heavily overweighted but as I suggested 12 wks ago, given the increase in bond volatility, that has been narrowing (which is likely adding to the pressure on bonds).

 #oott

-BoA est’s that volatility targeters (vol control), were little changed in their positioning last week after having been big sellers two weeks ago, taking back most of the increase in positioning since October, consistent with my statement last week that “with equities remaining relatively volatile, I doubt we’ll see them rebuild much, if any.”
+BoA est’s that volatility targeters (vol control), were little changed in their positioning for a second week after having been big sellers three weeks ago which took back most of the increase in positioning since October, consistent with my statement the past few weeks that “with equities remaining relatively volatile, I doubt we’ll see them rebuild much, if any.”
 That probably remains the case for the upcoming week.

 And some other notes on positioning: